kaanureyen/tradebot/README.md

 # tradebot

-This tradebot repo contains of source of 3 services: `aggregator`, `fetcher`, `signal_gen`.
+This tradebot repo contains of source of 2 services: `aggregator`, `fetcher`.
 Its docker compose launches the following containers also:
 - redis & mongodb in addition to these services to communicate & store & load.
 - cadvisor & prometheus & grafana to collect, store and plot service metrics and container resource consumption data.
 See the section `Monitoring` down the page.

 - `fetcher` fetches the price data online, and sends it to `aggregator` via redis.
 - `aggregator` listens to the `fetcher`.
-Aggregates it to various time resolutions.
-Stores aggregate data via mongodb.
-Also sends the most recent aggregates to `signal_gen`  via redis.
-- `signal_gen` loads the needed aggregates from mongodb, and listens to redis to see the most recent aggregates from `aggregator`
+Buckets the price data to configured time resolution and calculates stats of the price.
+Calculates SMAs & generates buy-sell signals.
+Stores them in a mongo database.

 ## Build & Run Everything